 The Austin 1800 certainly stunned the world when launched in 1964.
 People really weren’t sure quite what to make of it.
 It was a rolling contradiction – a big luxury car but kitted out with a typical Issigonis starkness that alienated buyers.
 On top of this, it looked very strange and the sheer width led to the famous nickname – the Landcrab.

-The original brief for ADO17 was not to be a luxury car however.
+The original brief for ADO17 was not for a luxury car, though.
 With the Mini and 1100 cornering the small side of the market, it was natural for a larger version to come in to replace the ageing Farina saloons.
 However, during the development, the decision to use the MGB 1798cc engine caused the design to grow larger – necessitating a change of market focus.
 Ironically, the car is actually a whole ten inches shorter than a Farina yet with typical Issigonis packaging brilliance, the Landcrab has masses more internal space.
 The width gave the impression that the car was bigger than it really was which was why the Landcrab ended up competing in a different market.
 The failure to replace the Farina range would leave this now-ancient design lumbering on until 1971.

-For those who wish to go faster, 85bhp S versions were available with twin-carbs.
+For those who wish to go faster, 96bhp S versions were available with twin-carbs.
 1966 saw the launch of the Wolseley 18/85 for those who fancied the luxury so absent in the more austere versions.
 1972 would see the arrival of a six-cylinder engine for all three marques.

 Is it a classic?

 Well, it isn’t beautiful to look at.
-Nor was it a huge success – in fact it sold nowhere near as well as predicted – or hoped.
+Nor was it a huge success – in fact, it sold nowhere near as well as predicted – or hoped.
 It didn’t scoop any significant competition wins or appeal to anyone much at all.
 It was a bit hopeless really.